Lint trap meaning

 Difference between Dryer Vent and Lint Vent

-We may use the dryer to dry our cloth every week, but not all know the importance of cleaning the dryer vent.
-This problem arises because many may confuse the dryer vent and the lint vent.
-Both are very important to clean and mark no difference in cleanliness.
+We may use the dryer to dry our clothes every week, but not all know the importance of cleaning the dryer vent.
+This problem arises because many may confuse the dryer vent with the lint vent.
+Both are very important to clean and have no difference in cleanliness.

 A) Lint Trap – The lint trap is the one line of defense against the lint assembly.
 It comes with a mark and is easily within reach.
 It is located on the right side of the dryer’s door or top of the dryer.
 The lint trap is that line of defense that catches most of the laundry lint before getting into the dryer vent.
 The lint trap should be cleaned after every dryer use.

-Let us see how to clean lint trap:
+Let us see how to clean the lint trap:

 How to Clean Dryer Lint Trap?